 |Mrs S Hegg||Teacher of English|

 At Key Stage 5, we offer both English Language and English Literature A levels, examined through ACA.
 English Language covers both the theoretical and practical language use.
 It encompasses the study of a wide range of texts, both spoken and written.

-- A Level Paper 1– Language, the Individual and Society
+Paper 1: Language, the Individual and Society 40%

-Grade 5 at GCSE English Language and English Literature is recommended.
+Grade 5 in GCSE English Language and English Literature is required.
 The most important skill is the ability to write accurately and coherently.
 It is also important to be able to read texts closely and to use a variety of new terms and expressions in describing the ways writers and speakers are using language.